Voice Therapy

 Specialty Care for Singers and Professional Voice Performers

 We work with singers of all levels, from those who sing for enjoyment to high-level performers who need immediate vocal health services.
-Singing voice therapy involves the practice of high-intensity vocal exercises designed to help you improve your vocal range, endurance, and voice quality.
+Singing voice therapy involves the practice of high-intensity vocal exercises designed to help improve vocal range, endurance, and voice quality.
 Our goal is to return you to your highest level of vocal performance, allowing you to continue singing and helping you avoid recurrence of the voice problem.

 Consistently Ranked Among the Nation’s Best Hospitals